Home

 Trusted-but-verifiable

-Both Oak platform, and the enclave application that runs on that platform, run inside the TEE.
+Both the Oak platform libraries and components, and the Enclave Application that runs on that platform, run inside the TEE.
 They have access to unencrypted data.
 Oak establishes trust for these components by open sourcing them, and enables external inspection and verification via Transparent Release.

 Trusted